Arriving in Edinburgh

 Once you have cleared the borders and customs checks, please make your way to the Arrivals Halls.
 Depending on when you arrive, our volunteers will direct you either to the Welcome Hub or overnight accommodation.
 We will provide free bus transport to the Hub.

 If you arrive when our volunteers are not at the airport, please look out for our “Welcome to Edinburgh” banners, which have our 24-hour helpline number, 0131 200 2306 (+441312002306).
 Our team on the helpline will give advice and help if you need accommodation or transport immediately.
-They will also let the welcome hub know that you have been in touch to make sure they are ready to support you the next day.
+They will also let the welcome hub know that you have been in touch to make sure they are ready to support you the next day they are open.

 At the railway or bus station